 4. Use Both Sides

-Laminating items that can be used on both sides saves time, money, and will ultimately save us space when storing items.
+Laminating items that can be used on both sides saves time and money and ultimately saves us space when storing.
 Flashcards, math practice sheets, and even puzzles are examples of items that can be used on both sides.

 5. Test Run Important Papers